Robyn Cole Artworks

 Picture

-I turned my attention to a new adventure and a new career.
+I turned my attention to a new adventure and a new career: fine art.

-Process, materiality and physicality is what speaks to me.
+Process, materiality and physicality are what speak to me.

-I currently choose to work in both the cold wax/oil and
+I currently choose to work in acrylic, cold wax/oil and

 the encaustic paint mediums.